harelsegev/harelsegev.github.io/content/posts/The Mystery of the HeapLeakDetection Registry Key/index.md

 draft: true
 ---

-I was working on a case the other day when I first came across a rather interesting registry key, `HKLM\Software\Microsoft\RADAR\HeapLeakDetection\DiagnosedApplications`.
+I was working on a case the other day, when I first came across a rather interesting registry key, `HKLM\Software\Microsoft\RADAR\HeapLeakDetection\DiagnosedApplications`.
 It caught my eye, because it has sub-keys for (what appears to be) applications executed on the system.
 This is what it looks like on my own system:

 ![](images/regedit_key_hierarchy.png)

-There are quite a few sub-keys, and each has a *LastDetectionTime* QWORD value, containing what appears to be a Windows FILETIME timestamp:
+It has quite a few sub-keys, and each one has a *LastDetectionTime* QWORD value, containing what appears to be a Windows FILETIME timestamp:

 ![](images/regedit_last_detection_time.png)